CGJennings/se3docs/docs/um-proj-csv-factory.md

 factory.setQuote( '"' );
 //     if true, space around delimiters is ignored (default false) factory.setExtraSpaceIgnored( false );
-//     if false, and the CSV has a column that the factory does not know
-//     what to do with, the factory will throw an error (default false)
 ```

 The delimiter is the character that separates one cell from another within a row.
 It is usually `,` (hence, *Comma* Separated Value) but some files use Tab (`\t`) or another character.